: 5-7 days to Bermuda then 4-6 days for Portsmouth, VA. Nanny Cay to Ft. Lauderdale approx. 7 days.

 What happens if the entry list is full?

 The number of boats that can enter each rally is limited to cope with docking in rally ports.
 If this number is exceeded, then we start a wait list and boats are moved from the wait list onto the rally as spaces become available.
-This is usually only a problem for the ARC, World ARC and Caribbean 1500.
+This is usually only a problem for the ARC (both routes), ARC Baltic, World ARC and ARC Caribbean 1500.
 If in doubt, make entry as soon as possible!
-Entry lists open in September/October each year.
+Entry lists open in September/October of the preceding year and entry lists can be viewed on each rally page.

 How do I get crew?

 If you want to recruit crew, visit OceanCrewLink.
-This is free service connecting boat owners with offshore sailing crew developed by World Cruising Club.
+This is an online service connecting boat owners with offshore sailing crew developed by World Cruising Club.

 Can I take my pets (cats/dogs etc)?